Last Updated on June 1, 2021

 Just remember to drink plenty of water, before and during your soaks in any of the baths; dehydration can creep up on you.
 Blackstone provides complimentary water to guests of the Wet Room and there is a cooling lounge in a private room connected off the Wet Room.

-We were fascinated with the natural mineral deposits built up around the soaking pool and in the geothermal steam room.
-We were even more amazed to find out that these deposits are removed every few weeks!
+The natural mineral deposits built up around the soaking pool and in the geothermal steam room were fascinating.
+These deposits are removed every few weeks!

 Bed, Bath and Beyond

-If you’re getting a bit too relaxed and need an excuse to recharge in a slightly more physically demanding way, take yourself for a stroll.
+Too relaxed?
+Need an excuse to recharge in a slightly more physically demanding way?
+Take yourself for a stroll.
 Winding throughout the town is the 3 mile loop known as The Healing Waters Trail.
 This pleasant walk will take you through the Historic Bathhouse neighbourhood and along the wetlands hugging the Rio Grande River, with beautiful views of Turtleback mountain.
 Can you spot the turtle?
 Perhaps another soak will be in order by the time you return to your lodging!

 The Heart of Blackstone

-Our experience at Blackstone was enhanced by the employees we encountered there.
+The employees at Blackstone enhanced our stay.
 Naturally, working in the hospitality business they were friendly and welcoming, but they went beyond that.
 Robin assisted with this post by giving us a tour of the unoccupied rooms.
 She also picked us up a New Mexico map from the tourist information centre in town.
 Czesia kindly gave us a pass to the local Geronimo Springs Museum.
 Both Robin and Czesia were a wealth of information on other hotsprings within New Mexico also.

 Based upon our interaction with these two employees, we have to commend Blackstone and it’s employees on it’s customer service.